MiamiOH-CSE274/02_Cpp/README.md

 For p to be able to store an int, you would use a pointer.
 It would look like int* p

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?
 Java automatically collects garbage after big operations to free up memory, c/c++ on the other hand does not.
-Delete can be used to free up memory if a big loop stores a lot of objects.
+Delete can be used to free up memory if a big loop stores a lot of data.

 #### 7. What is one question about C++ that you would like me to explain in class?
-We went over most of the pros and cons of c++, but it would be very interesting if you gave us a short big picture overview comparing the two programming languages (like what each would be better for, like maybe c++ is better for gaming and java for databases or something along those lines)
+We went over most of the pros and cons of c++/java, but it would be very interesting if you gave us a short big picture overview comparing the two programming languages (like what each would be better for, like maybe c++ is better for gaming and java for databases or something along those lines)